Nitestack/dotfiles/README.md

 ![image](https://github.com/user-attachments/assets/8bf0be64-a2e5-40b3-aeeb-97f735d63f07)

 _Elevate your computing experience across platforms with this curated collection of configuration files and setup scripts.
-From [NixOS](https://nixos.org) to [Windows](https://microsoft.com/windows) and [WSL](https://learn.microsoft.com/windows/wsl) ([NixOS](https://nix-community.github.io/NixOS-WSL)), personalize your environment effortlessly.
+From [NixOS](https://nixos.org) to [macOS](https://apple.com/macos) with [Nix](https://nixos.org) and [Windows](https://microsoft.com/windows) including [WSL](https://learn.microsoft.com/windows/wsl) ([NixOS](https://nix-community.github.io/NixOS-WSL)), personalize your environment effortlessly.
 Securely manage diverse machines using [chezmoi](https://chezmoi.io) and leverage seamless deployment and synchronization._

 <p>
   <strong>Be sure to <a href="#" title="star">⭐️</a> or fork this repo if you find it useful!</strong>